chitamoor/Rester/README.md

 #Practical uses of Rester
 - Perform "integration" testing of internal and external RESTful API endpoints
 - Examine and test complex response payloads
 - You can simply use Rester to dump and analyze API responses - headers, payload etc.

 #Assumptions
 - Rester does not manage the life-cycle of the container or the server that exposes the API endpoints, but assumes the API endpoints (to be tested) are up and avaliable.
 - Unlike other unittesting frameworks however, Rester does guarantee the order of execution of the **TestSteps** within a **TestCase**.
 For a better understanding of TestSteps and TestCases see the "General Concepts" section below.
-The **ordering** will come in hands if you want to test a series of API end-points (invoked in succession) that modify system state in a particular way.
+The **ordering** will come in handy if you want to test a series of API end-points (invoked in succession) that modify system state in a particular way.

 #General Concepts